We all want our kids to be strong, to have the strength to endure tough time and to be able to rise up to any challenges in life.

 Physical toughness is about diligently practicing, building up tolerance and increasing muscle strength to lift heavy weights.

 How To Toughen Up A Child

-Here, we are not talking about weightlifting any more, but the principle still applies.
+Here, we are not talking about weightlifting any more, but it’s just the same.

-You start with something small, something the child can handle.
+You start with something small, something the child can handle4.